tetra-framework/tetra/docs/form-components.md

 You have to do two things:

-1. Make sure that whenever a parent field value changes, the form is reloaded usign Tetra.
+1. Make sure that whenever a parent field value changes, the form is reloaded using Tetra.
 Just use an empty dummy method and decorate it with `@public("<field>"")`
 2. Create methods that are named using the scheme that Django also uses for `Form.clean_<field>()`.
 You have full access to all component methods and attributes in those methods:

 ###### `get_<field:T>_queryset(self)-> QuerySet[T]`